-Interview with Jeremy who is traveling with his tiny house
+Interview with Jeremy, the man traveling with his tiny house

-In this interview with Jeremy you’ll be able to follow his story, learn about his struggles and what led him to where he is today.
+In this interview with Jeremy you’ll be able to follow his story.
+You’ll get to learn about his struggles and what led him to where he is today.
 I hope you enjoy.

 THT: What made you decide to start building a tiny house?